agarwalvipin/open_cfa/LOS/FRA/Reading 28.md

 Let's look at some real-world applications in the Indian context:

   * **Long-Term Contracts:** Consider an Indian infrastructure company like **Larsen & Toubro (L\&T)**, which undertakes long-term construction projects.
-L\&T cannot wait until a multi-year project is complete to recognize revenue. [cite\_start]Instead, it recognizes revenue over time based on the percentage of completion[cite: 3792, 3795]. [cite\_start]This is typically measured by the proportion of costs incurred to date to the total estimated costs of the project[cite: 3794, 3795].
+L\&T cannot wait until a multi-year project is complete to recognize revenue. [cite\_start]Instead, it recognizes revenue over time based on the percentage of completion. [cite\_start]This is typically measured by the proportion of costs incurred to date to the total estimated costs of the project.

   * **Franchise Agreements:** Imagine **Jubilant FoodWorks**, which operates Domino's Pizza in India.
-When it sells a new franchise, the initial franchise fee is not recognized as revenue immediately. [cite\_start]This fee is deferred and recognized over the life of the franchise agreement[cite: 3799]. [cite\_start]However, the ongoing royalty payments from the franchisee are recognized as revenue in the period they are earned[cite: 3800].
+When it sells a new franchise, the initial franchise fee is not recognized as revenue immediately. [cite\_start]This fee is deferred and recognized over the life of the franchise agreement. [cite\_start]However, the ongoing royalty payments from the franchisee are recognized as revenue in the period they are earned.

-  * **Software Licenses vs. Subscriptions:** An Indian IT giant like **Tata Consultancy Services (TCS)** might sell software in two ways. [cite\_start]If it sells a perpetual license where the customer installs the software on their own systems, the revenue is recognized at the point of sale[cite: 3802]. [cite\_start]However, if TCS provides a cloud-based subscription service (Software as a Service - SaaS), the revenue is recognized over the subscription period[cite: 3802].
+  * **Software Licenses vs. Subscriptions:** An Indian IT giant like **Tata Consultancy Services (TCS)** might sell software in two ways. [cite\_start]If it sells a perpetual license where the customer installs the software on their own systems, the revenue is recognized at the point of sale. [cite\_start]However, if TCS provides a cloud-based subscription service (Software as a Service - SaaS), the revenue is recognized over the subscription period.

 ### **Implications for Financial Analysis & Exam Tips**